 Summary: Asset-based lending is a type of financing that allows a company to leverage its assets.
-They provide revolving lines of credit and term loans depending on the assets used as collateral.
+It provides revolving lines of credit and term loans depending on the assets used as collateral.

 Asset-based lending is common among smaller middle-market companies that need a solution with flexible covenants.
 This article provides an overview of asset-based financing and explains how it works.
 It also explains the solution’s benefits and limitations.
 We cover the following: